CLI Reference

 API Specification:

-• --spec <PATH>: Path to OpenAPI specification file (JSON or YAML format)
+• --spec <PATH>: OpenAPI spec file for HTTP server (JSON or YAML format)

 Configuration: